JUkhan/zaitun-starter-kit/README.md

 The first thing to note is that the view/update are both pure functions, they have no dependency on any external environment besides their input.
 The counter component itself doesn’t hold any state or variable, it just describes how to construct a view from a given state, and how to update a given state with a given action.
 Thanks to its purity, the counter component can be easily plugged into any environment that is able to supply it with its dependencies : a state  and an action.

-Second note, the ‘[dispatch, action]’ expression on the click event listener for each button.
+Second note, the `[dispatch, action]` expression on the click event listener for each button.
 We are translating the raw user event (mouse click) into a meaningful action to our program (Increment or Decrement).
 Using ES6 symbols is better than raw strings (avoids collisions in action names).
 ## Run the Counter component -  'main.js'
 ```javascript
 import {bootstrap} from 'zaitun';